dakusui/jcunit/README.md

 Very roughly to say, it's a technique to generate test cases with good 'coverage' without making the number of test cases explode.

-# For users of previous versions
-Thank you for using JCUnit.
-In this release, I have simplified JCUnit's interfaces and I had to remove some features like automatic regression tests, reporting, or writing tests as logical predicates.
-Furthermore, names and semantics of annotations were changed and basically JCUnit 0.3.0 (or later) isn't compatible with the previous versions anymore.
-Although the removed functions might be provided as a part of JCUnit's core library itself or JCUnit-extra library (and of course they will become more sophisticated) in future, they are not available at this moment.
-So, if you need these features, please keep using the older version for the time being.

 # First test with JCUnit
 Below is JCUnit's most basic example 'QuadraticEquationSolver.java'.
 Just by running QuadraticEquationSolverTest.java as a usual JUnit test, JCUnit will automatically generate test cases based on '@FactorLevels' annotations.